crucifixe/crucifixe/README.md

-      　　 　　  for anything else you should check my carrd.　　  carrd will be back up soon after i redo it
+      　　 　　  for anything else you should check my carrd.